-Moreover, this kind of lending offers small community banks an opportunity for loan growth that has been the domain of large banks in the past.
+Moreover, this kind of lending offers small community banks an opportunity for loan growth that in the past has been the domain of large banks.
 Given the current challenges for many community banks to expand their lending, they may want to look into the syndicated C&I debt marketplace.

 PCBB has a C&I program that can increase your loan portfolio.
-To learn more, contact Jay Kenney, SVP & Southwest Regional Manager, at pcbb.com or ikenney@pcbb.com.
+To learn more, please contact Dennis Falk.

+Dennis Falk SVP & Regional Manager for PCBB pcbb.com | dfalk@pcbb.com